Analysis | ‘What’s the downside for humoring him?’: A GOP official’s unintentionally revealing quote about the Trump era

 Miller’s point is well taken.
 It’s possible Barr is doing the thing that anonymous GOP official did: humoring Trump in the name of getting past this particularly ugly episode in American history.
 While Barr has taken a series of controversial, pro-Trump positions with major implications, particularly on the Russia investigation, he has also at times apparently mollified Trump with requested investigations that ultimately led to little or nothing (see: unmasking, the John Durham probe).

-The problem though is that, in order to do so, Trump’s enablers are breathing life into Trump’s and his legal team’s haphazard and specious claims of fraud.
+The problem, though, is that to do so, Trump’s enablers are breathing life into Trump’s and his legal team’s haphazard and specious claims of fraud.

 The ultimate electoral result might not be different when all is said and done, but how you get there matters, because it has an impact on people’s faith in our electoral system and confidence in the result of this particular election.
 Wild theories are proliferating on social media right now more than most of us even realize, and early post-election polling suggests a sharp drop in GOP faith in our elections.
-What happens if and when the Justice Department begins actually looking into some of these things and making public disclosures?
+What happens if and when the Justice Department begins looking into some of these things and making public disclosures?
 For the many people credulously passing along baseless accusations and data that isn’t all its cracked up to be, it will be validation.
 It will also help Trump feed his base’s sense of righteous persecution, which could give him more power over the future of the GOP once he’s out of office.

 This is a constant tension inside the Trump administration.
 So many aides have seemingly tried to make the best of a chaotic situation and an unwieldy boss.
 Often, as with John Kelly, they have reasoned that they could do more good by playing the game and remaining on the job in the name of steadying the ship.
 Defense Secretary Mark T. Esper, whom Trump fired Monday, says as much in a newly published interview with the Military Times.